HALAXAR/mathletics/README.md

 This repository provides a comprehensive and curated collection of essential data science, analysis, and AI concepts.
 Covering everything from foundational.

-The book based on this repo is currently under development.
-Check it out here: [AI in Minutes](https://aiinminutes.github.io/content/intro.html).

 ## Generative AI 🤖